BrennanBarker/ToQuTe/README.md

     $ toju "print('Hello World')"
 ```

-If code is not specified as an argument, `toju` will send accept code from
+`toju` will send code passed to it from standard input, instead of arguments --
-standard input -- this is useful for piping in code from another shell command,
+this is useful for piping in code from another shell command, reading from a
-reading from a file, or for typing multi-line code blocks with here-document
+file, or for typing multi-line code blocks with here-document (<<).
+For
-(<<).
-For example:
+example:

 ```bash
     $ echo "print('Hello World')" | toju